 How to Purchase a Property at the Tax Sale Auction

 Step 1.
 Review the list of properties available for sale at the upcoming auction.

-The listing of properties is advertised in the Alberta Gazette on the last day in February.
+The listing of properties is advertised in the Alberta Gazette on the last day in February each year.

 The properties are also advertised in one weekend edition of the Edmonton Journal and Sun during the month of April.

 Step 2.
 Review the notice of public sale of land and become familiar with the terms and conditions of sale, available every year in March.

 Step 3.
 Review the public auction listing on the morning of the auction.

 Ensure the property you are interested in has not been removed from the auction.
 If it is available, attend the auction to bid on the property.

 At the auction, an auctioneer explains the bidding process and the terms and conditions of the sale to all attendees and the City’s lawyer is available to discuss the legalities of the process if you are a successful bidder.